 J. If at any time, any officer or chairperson is unable to perform their described duties, the President shall appoint a

 member in good standing to perform such duties.
 (See Article VII, Section D) (Added 4/16)

 A. Board of Directors: The Board of Directors shall be the officers of the organization.

-C. Meetings: The Board of Directors shall have a minimum of two (2) meetings per year with minutes of the meetings published in the next monthly newsletter.
+C. Meetings: The Board of Directors shall have a minimum of two (2) meetings per year.
+(Revised 4/18)

 Article VII - Elections

 A. Nominations:At the regularly June meeting, the President will request a Nominating Committee of three (3)